sebinsua/react-redux-wizard/README.md

 This component allows you to represent the flow of a wizard with JSX.

 > **NOTE:** I have not worked on an integration with a React router, so if you require [deep-linking](https://en.wikipedia.org/wiki/Deep_linking) it's not quite ready.
-It is however completely functional for wizards within modals, and for small sign-up wizards, etc. Once `react-router#v4` is stable I should be able to [use `Match#render` and `Router.transitionTo` to get deep linking working again](https://react-router.now.sh/Match).
+It is however completely functional for wizards within modals, and for small sign-up wizards, etc.

 ## Example